sictweb/bti425-2020/graded-work.md

 * A due date extension is disrespectful to other students in the course, because it tells them that the work they did to meet the due date doesn't have value.

-* Finally a due date extension is disrespectful to other professors and their courses, because it takes your attention away from their coursework while you are working on late work.
+* Finally, a due date extension is disrespectful to other professors and their courses, because it takes your attention away from their coursework while you are working on late work.

 Therefore, no due date extensions.